zjusuge/Tianlong-Wang.github.io/_pages/about.md

 <span class="anchor" id="misc"></span>

-# 🧩 Beyond Research
+# Beyond Research

-I also write poetry and enjoy fitness and community engagement.
+Beyond research, I write poetry, enjoy fitness, and take part in community activities.
 My debut poetry collection, *Suganniran*, was published in China in **February 2025**.

+Research and poetry offer me different ways of looking closely at the world: one through models and evidence, the other through language and imagery.

 - **July–September 2023 — Intern**
   China International Science and Technology Exchange Center, China Association for Science and Technology (CAST), Beijing, China.